lemma-finance/lemmaswap/README.md

 # LemmaSwap

-LemmaSwap is to swap tokens for Erc20-Erc20, Eth-Erc20 and Erc20-Eth.
-We are using the basis-trading-stablecoin underlying protocol to swap tokens.
+LemmaSwap is a new type of DEX that allows traders to swap spot assets using perpetual futures markets’ much deeper liquidity

 ## Instructions